Accounting / Creating an Equitable Compensation Plan

 • Operating needs

-Once you have defined your compensation philosophy, you can add three more pillars to your compensation policy: job architecture, performance management and incentives.
+Once you have defined your equitable compensation philosophy, you can add three more pillars to your compensation policy: job architecture, performance management and incentives.
 Develop guidelines for these, focusing on equity.

 • Define roles, levels of responsibility and pay within the company hierarchy.
 Assess how the pay hierarchy will affect the company budget.